wom3/intro-pro2-case-study-2-mus-vis-app/README.md

   find the method which does this).
 When you have called this method clicking the playback button should start the music and display a visualisation.
-- If the click isn’t on the playback button toggle the display between window and fullscreen (check out the p5.js documentation on how to do this.)
+- If the click isn’t on the playback button, toggle the display between window and fullscreen.
+Refer to the [p5.js documentation](https://p5js.org/reference/#/p5/fullscreen) for guidance on how to implement this functionality.

 #### Visualisation menu [2 marks]